-NP Mljet (island with beautiful salty lakes), NP KRKA (waterfolls -easy to reach from marina Skradin), NP Kornati, NP Brijuni
+NP Mljet (island with beautiful salty lakes), NP KRKA (waterfalls-easy to reach from marina Skradin), NP Kornati, NP Brijuni.

-Mali Ston (oysters are delicates of that area), Blue cave (island Biševo) near Vis, Bear cave (near Vis), Bay Stiniva (island Vis), island Brusnik and Jabuka (please mind, because of lots of ore "magnetite" on this island compass does not work svisit is not recommended by own boat), Zlatni rat (island Brač), Significant landscapes, Pakleni otoci, Šćedro, Pustinja Blaca (closed because of reconstruction), Island Ravnik (Green cave).
+Mali Ston (oysters are delicates of that area), Blue cave (island Biševo) near Vis, Bear cave (near Vis), Bay Stiniva (island Vis), island Brusnik and Jabuka (please mind, because of lots of ore "magnetite" on this island compass does not work it is not recommended by own boat), Zlatni rat (island Brač), Significant landscapes, Pakleni otoci, Šćedro, Pustinja Blaca (closed because of reconstruction), Island Ravnik (Green cave).
 Here you can find some sailing itinerary suggestion

-Fishing & diving licence in Adriatic sea
+Fishing & diving licence in Adriatic sea - Croatia

-Licence for recreate (not professional) fishing can be bought in Ministry of sea or some Harbour offices.
-Electronic licence: www.mps.hr/ribarstvo Please mind that many protected animals live in Adriatic sea: Dolphin, the Mediterranean monk seal locally called Morski Čovik, turtle, seahorse, shell Prstac, starfish (Asterina, Ophidiaster ophidianus), red coral etc. Half of the year protected are also: Lobster, lobster etc. Penalties are from 20.000,00 HRK to 100.000,00 HRK.
+or some harbor offices (Trogir, Split, Hvar, Brac).
+Please mind that many protected animals live in Adriatic sea: Dolphin, the Mediterranean monk seal, turtle, seahorse, shell Prstac, starfish (Asterina, Ophidiaster ophidianus), red coral etc. Half of the year protected are also: Lobster.
+Penalties are from 3.000,00€ to 15.000,00€.

 Possible only with diving licence (CMAS,PADi,SSI,NAUI,NASDS,YMCA etc.).
 We kindly recommend to have diving course in one of many licensed diving schools.
 Diving is prohibited in most of the areas(near marinas, in national parks, in protected Cultural areas etc.).
-Penalties are up to 15.000,00 HRK.
+Penalties are up to 3.000,00€.

 Kids on board

-Children on board does not need much.
+Children on board do not need much.
 The boat itself is fun to them.
-Especially like to play with the dinghy and jump into sea from the stern.
+They especially like to play with the dinghy and jump into sea from the stern.
 When renting a boat pay attention to the cockpit, stern and always take a boat with Bimini.Teach your child to take part in the ship's duties and enjoy the time together.
-Even withouth TV you can have a very pleasant time with card games, chess or fishing etc. Avoid to eat sweet while sitting in the cockpit because of the bees.
+Even withouth TV or Smartphone you can have a very pleasant time with card games, chess or fishing etc. Avoid to eat sweet while sitting in the cockpit because of the bees.
 Choose a shorter daily routes and bays where they can buy ice cream and have a "good run".
-Penciles, paper, books and favourite teddy bear should not be forgotten:
+Penciles, paper, books and favourite teddy bear should not be forgotten.

 - do not throw rubbish into the sea while sailing in Croatia

-do not discharge waste water from a boat near the shore and in protected areas
+- do not discharge waste water from a boat near the shore and in protected areas

 - does not violate the law on fishing

 - protect aquatic plants and animals

 - apply to the competent bodies of environmental pollution

 - fire on open is forbidden

-save the water, Croatian is reach with water but islands are not, so please save the water whenever you can (do not clean boats or take long showers).
+- save the water, Croatian is reach with water but islands are not, so please save the water whenever you can (do not clean boats or take long showers).

 - Croatian tap water is safe for drinking so you can always refill your botlles (but not the water tanks on your sailing boats).

 - save energy: sail as much as you can, try wiindsurfing (Korčula area), kayak (island Mljet national Park), avoid skutters and motor boats.